gbowerman/py2md/README.md

-# py2md - Documentation auto-generator

-## py2md.py - Simple documentation generator for Python source code.
+# py2md.py - Simple documentation generator for Python source code.
-py2md is a simple Python 3 program to automatically generate a function reference guide for a Python project, in markdown format (.md), with a table of contents.
+py2md is a simple Python 3 program to automatically generate a function reference guide in Markdown format for a Python project..

+## Features
+- Creates markdown docs suitable for github README's.
+- Includes a table of contents with hyperlinks, if multiple source files.
+- Optional project name as command line argument.
+- Optionally includes links to source files.

+## Requirements

 To use py2md your project needs to meet the following requirements: